When in the Chronicle of wasted time,

 of this larger purpose.
 From the increase argument of the first 14 sonnets,

-through the transitional the poetry and increase sonnets (15 to 19), to the
+through the transitional the increase to poetry sonnets (15 to 19), to the

 detailed analysis of truth and beauty from sonnet 20, the Poet addresses the